Jacob: his dream

 Jacob: his fortune

 It is also sometimes very tempting to accept damages after a long period of servitude.
 We often feel that we deserve it because we have suffered unfairly for years.
-It is good to know in these cases that true restitution can only come from the Lord.
+It is good to know in these cases that true restitution can only come from Yahuwah.
 It may be that this compensation comes from men to a certain extent as in the case of Jacob’s cattle, but the Almighty makes sure that this good does not come directly from the concrete fortune of man.
 The good is always purified of all expectation and influence of man.
-The sheep and the goats obtained by Jacob did not affect Laban’s capital at all, since he would not have invested his property as Jacob did.
-Jacob simply raised a capital for his sake that was not damaged the original capital of Laban which was returned in full to his owner as agreed.
-Laban was thus not harmed by Jacob and the animals were kept as agreed.
+The sheep and the goats obtained by Jacob did not affect Laban’s capital at all, since anyways, he would not have invested his property as Jacob did.
+Jacob simply raised a capital for his sake that was not damaged the original capital of Laban which was returned in full to his owner as they had agreed at the beginning.
+Laban was thus not harmed by Jacob and the animals were kept as they agreed.

 Jacob, his false covenant